drupalwxt/site-wxt/README.md

 * [Lightning][lightning]
 * [WxT][wxt]

 > Note: The [docker-scaffold][docker-scaffold] has now been moved to its own repository though symlinks are still present.
 Should you wish to use the docker workflow you simple need to run the following command in this repositories working directory.
-The `.travis.yml` file does this as well to ensure proper functioning of the CI builds.

 ```sh
 git clone https://github.com/drupalwxt/docker-scaffold.git docker